bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

      **Details**

-  We think that it made deployments unnecessary hard to track and that administrators are better off with the :ref:`deployment options <deployment-options>` packed as part of the application ZIP or specific yaml per artifact.
+  We think that it made deployments unnecessary hard to track and that administrators are better off with the :ref:`deployment options <deployment-options>` packed as part of the application ZIP or specific  YAML per artifact.

 Static JSF pages moved to webContent/view